 Expert on challenges of coal country to lecture at Pitt

-Jennifer Silva immersed herself for years in the erosion of working class America, particularly in Pennsylvania coal country.
+Jennifer Silva immersed herself for years in the erosion of working-class America, particularly in Pennsylvania coal country.

 She gained trust of impoverished families by showing up regularly at addiction forums, public events and ethnic festivals.
 Many invited her into their homes and shared their stories.

-Since 2015, she's conducted 120 in-depth interviews in central and northeastern Pennsylvania for her current book project, “We're Still Here: Pain and Politics in the Heart of America.”
+Since 2015, she's conducted 120 in-depth interviews in central and northeastern Pennsylvania for her book project, “We're Still Here: Pain and Politics in the Heart of America.”
 They came from generations of coal miners.

-“There was one woman in this really difficult abusive marriage,” Silva said.
-“Her husband is addicted to meth; she had two kids and the only social support she has is her church, which helped her buy toiletries and other things.
+“There was one woman in this really difficult, abusive marriage,” Silva said.
+“Her husband is addicted to meth; she had two kids, and the only social support she has is her church, which helped her buy toiletries and other things.
 She is on food stamps.”

 On Tuesday, Silva, an assistant professor of sociology at Bucknell University, will share her research tales at the University of Pittsburgh Graduate School of Public Health's “One Book, One Community” lecture.